-Beyond bribes, there is an even more significant issue with Indians showing a long term and well-documented pattern of discriminating against non-Indian suppliers in favor of Indian suppliers.
-This is true at the individual level, as well as at the firm level (that is Indian dominated firms versus non-Indian dominated.)
-This means that when Indians are in the position to influence a procurement decision, it is infrequent that the non-Indian offering will be selected.
+Beyond bribes, there is an even more significant issue with Indians showing a long-term and well-documented pattern of discriminating against non-Indian suppliers in favor of Indian suppliers.
+This is true at the individual level, as well as at the firm level (that is, Indian-dominated firms versus non-Indian-dominated).
+This means that when Indians are in a position to influence a procurement decision, it is infrequent that the non-Indian offering will be selected.
 This has little to do with the fit of the item in question to the requirements but is a selection based upon whether the offering is Indian or an Indian company.
 This is found very clearly in Indian IT recruiting, where Indian recruiting firms prefer to place Indian candidates.
-Indian recruiters have little interest in placing non-Indian resources, Their technique is to show non-Indian candidates to their clients, as a way to pretend they are not discriminating against non-Indian candidates, but then stacking the deck in favor of Indian candidates (sometimes by taking skills from the resumes of non-Indian candidates and placing them on the resumes of Indian candidates, as we cover in the article Why Dealing with Indian Recruiters is Futile for Domestic Workers.)
+Indian recruiters have little interest in placing non-Indian resources, Their technique is to show non-Indian candidates to their clients as a way to pretend they are not discriminating against non-Indian candidates, but then stacking the deck in favor of Indian candidates (sometimes by taking skills from the resumes of non-Indian candidates and placing them on the resumes of Indian candidates, as we cover in the article Why Dealing with Indian Recruiters is Futile for Domestic Workers.)

 Lying as a Natural Part of IT Recruiting

 The amount of lying in Indian recruiting is extraordinary for a US-born citizen.
 This is why Indian recruiters are known as places where “resumes go to die” if you are not Indian.
-This would be less of a problem, but Indian recruiters have come to dominated the contract market (at least) in IT recruiting, as we cover in the article The Frightening Rise of the Indian Recruiters in IT.
-The entire rise of Indian recruiting in the US is odd when one considers that people who have feeble English skills (Indians that work in recruiting have noticeable weaker English skills than say Indian IT consultants and generally have lower education levels) are placing US citizens (or presenting to) into US companies?
+This would be less of a problem, but Indian recruiters have come to dominate the contract market (at least) in IT recruiting, as we cover in the article The Frightening Rise of the Indian Recruiters in IT.
+The entire rise of Indian recruiting in the US is odd when one considers that people who have feeble English skills (Indians who work in recruiting have noticeably weaker English skills than, say, Indian IT consultants and generally have lower education levels) are placing US citizens (or presenting to) into US companies?

-Both US IT directors and US IT workers (including Indians) have complained to be how bad Indian recruiters are.
+Both US IT directors and US IT workers (including Indians) have complained about how bad Indian recruiters are.
 Yet, they have somehow managed to dominate a large sector of IT recruiting.
 That is not competing on quality.
 There is some other factor at work.

 The Indian Domination of IT

 This pattern is set to only continue along its present course.
-If one visits IT departments or IT companies, the differences in the ages of Indian and non-Indian workers is apparent.
+If one visits IT departments or IT companies, the differences in the ages of Indian and non-Indian workers are apparent.
 The Indian workers are younger, and the non-Indian or native population is older.
-This, combined with Indians consuming an ever-larger percentage of the H1-B program, (such as with the passage of the HR1044 adjustment to the H1-B program in favor of Indians), every year that passes Indian dominance in IT will grow.
+This, combined with Indians consuming an ever-larger percentage of the H1-B program (such as with the passage of the HR1044 adjustment to the H1-B program in favor of Indians), every year that passes, Indian dominance in IT will grow.
 The dominance is to the degree where it is increasingly considered accepted to speak Hindi or other local Indian dialects in the office.
-The experience is increasingly off-putting for anyone but an Indian (and maybe some Indians too, not all Indians I have spoken with are on board with the total Indian-ification of IT).
+The experience is increasingly off-putting for anyone but an Indian (and maybe some Indians too; not all Indians I have spoken with are on board with the total Indianification of IT).
 We can most certainly expect an exodus from IT on the part of non-Indians in the future as IT is increasingly hostile to non-Indian workers.

-Each Indian in the US has many friends back in India that want to come to the US and ask for the Indians in the US to help them.
+Each Indian in the US has many friends back in India who want to come to the US and ask the Indians in the US to help them.
 The only way for Indians to be faithful to their friends is to help them displace US workers.
-Indians could try to change their own society to do things like have labor standards, reduce income inequality, reduce corruption — but why when you can immigrate to a country where all of this has already been done for you?
-Then the next generation of Indians can be raised in the same system and say.
+Indians could try to change their society to have labor standards, reduce income inequality, and reduce corruption, but why when you can immigrate to a country where all of this has already been done for you?
+Then, the next generation of Indians can be raised in the same system.

 “I have to get out of here.”